 Different students work on different hearts.
 They can and are working on different strategies while they are adding.
 Some students are using their fingers.
 Some are putting the big number in their heads and counting on.
 And yet others may use ten frames or number lines to solve their equations.

-Ask they solve their heart equations, they place them back in their buckets and I check them.
+Ask them solve their heart equations, they place them back in their buckets and I check them.
 Another way we work on these hearts is the opposite way.
 Students can take their hearts out of the bucket and write the first part of the equation.

 They use their math strategy to solve the problem and write down their solution.